click here for a pdf version of this destination write-up - easier to print - no photos

 Travel insurance.
 Personal items, alcoholic drinks, laundry.

-Return flights from Manchester to Split using the scheduled services of Jet2 Airlines.
-The outbound flight leaves mid-morning, with the return touching down late afternoon.
+Return flights from Leeds/Bradford to Split using the scheduled services of Jet2 Airlines.
+The outbound flight leaves mid-afternoon, with the return touching down mid-evening.
 If you wish to fly direct from a different airport we may be able to accommodate you if we can get suitable flights.
 Please call for details.

 back to top